anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 29 May and 4 June (Proper 4)*

+Year C

+* **1 Kings 18.20, 21 [22-29] 30-39** begins a series in 1 and 2 Kings, with Elijah on Mount Carmel.
+The series covers four episodes from Elijah's life (out of sequence), followed by the transition from Elijah to Elisha, and then one episode from Elisha's life. **Psalm 96** contrasts the Lord with idols.
+* **Galatians 1.1-12** begins a semicontinuous series in Galatians, with Paul's preaching of the gospel.
+* **Luke 7.1-10** continues the series in Luke, with the centurion's faith.
+The 'Related' reading from **1 Kings 8.22-23, 41-43** asks God to answer the prayers of foreigners, while the 'Related' psalm, **Psalm 96.1-9** (part of the 'Continuous' psalm), invites the whole earth to draw near to the Lord.

 ## Sunday between 5 and 11 June (Proper 5)*

+Year C

+* **1 Kings 17.8-16 [17-24]** continues the series in 1 and 2 Kings (out of sequence, presumably to give some connections with the Gospel reading), and tells of Elijah providing for the widow in Zaraphath [and raising her son: see the Gospel reading]. **Psalm 146** rejoices in the Lord's provision for the orphan and widow.
+* **Galatians 1.11-24** continues the series in Galatians, overlapping slightly with the previous section.
+Paul recounts his calling.
+* **Luke 7.11-17** continues the series in Luke (without a gap), and tells of Jesus raising the widow's son in Nain.
+The 'Related' reading, **1 Kings 17.17-24** (also the optional section of the 'Continuous' reading) tells of Elijah raising the widow's son in Zaraphath.
+The 'Related' psalm, **Psalm 30** thanks God for raising the psalmist 'from the dead'.

 ## Sunday between 12 and 18 June (Proper 6)*

+Year C

+* **1 Kings 21.1-10 [11-14] 15-21a** continues the series in 1 and 2 Kings, with Naboth's vineyard. **Psalm 5.1-8** is a plea to God in the face of 'the bloodthirsty and deceitful'.
+* **Galatians 2.15-21** continues the series in Galatians, on justification by faith.
+* **Luke 7.36 – 8.3** continues the series in Luke, with Jesus being anointed by the sinful woman, who had been forgiven.
+The 'Related' reading, **2 Samuel 11.26 – 12.10, 13-15** is about David being forgiven for his sin.
+The 'Related' psalm, **Psalm 32**, is about the blessing of forgiveness.

 ## Sunday between 19 and 25 June (Proper 7)*

+Year C

+* **1 Kings 19.1-4 [5-7] 8-15a** continues the series in 1 and 2 Kings (out of sequence, for some reason), with Elijah fleeing to Horeb. **Psalms 42, 43** reflect Elijah's troubled state and his longing for God.
+* **Galatians 3.23-29** continues the series in Galatians, on being children of God together.
+* **Luke 8.26-39** continues the series in Luke, with Jesus restoring the demon-possessed man.
+The 'Related' reading, **Isaiah 65.1-9** is about God holding out his hands to those who 'sit inside tombs' and 'eat swine's flesh'.
+The 'Related' psalm, **Psalm 22.19-28** praises God for his deliverance, and calls the nations to worship.

 ## Sunday between 26 June and 2 July (Proper 8)

+Year C

+* **2 Kings 2.1-2, 6-14** continues the series in 1 and 2 Kings, and is about Elijah being taken into heaven and the water dividing before Elijah and Elisha. **Psalm 77.1-2, 11-20** is about the waters seeing God and being afraid.
+* **Galatians 5.1, 13-25** continues the series in Galatians, on the acts of the flesh and the fruit of the Spirit.
+* **Luke 9.51-62** continues the series in Luke, with Jesus heading towards Jerusalem and teaching on what it means to follow him.
+The 'Related' reading, **1 Kings 19.15-16, 19-21** is about Elisha following Elijah.
+The 'Related' psalm, **Psalm 16** is about following the Lord wholeheartedly.

 ## Sunday between 3 and 9 July (Proper 9)

+Year C

+* **2 Kings 5.1-14** concludes the series in 1 and 2 Kings, and is about Naaman being healed of leprosy. **Psalm 30** gives thanks to God for answered prayer.
+* **Galatians 6.[1-6] 7-16** concludes the series in Galatians, with an exhortation to do good to all.
+* **Luke 10.1-11, 16-20** continues the series in Luke (without a gap), with Jesus sending out the seventy-two who then return rejoicing.
+The 'Related' reading, **Isaiah 66.10-14**, calls on people to rejoice.
+The 'Related' psalm, **Psalm 66.1-8** (EV: 1-9), begins with a call to be joyful.

 ## Sunday between 10 and 16 July (Proper 10)